babinyurii/recan/README.md

 ![Ba_Bj_C](data/hbv_C_Bj_Ba.jpg)

-By default 'simgen' method plots the whole alignment.
-But after initial exploration, we can take a closer look at a particular region by passing the 'region' parameter to the simgen method.
-We can slice the alignment by using this parameter. 'region' must be a tuple or a list with two integers: the start and the end position of the alignment slice.
+By default `simgen()` method plots the whole alignment.
+But after initial exploration, we can take a closer look at a particular region by passing the `region` parameter to the simgen method.
+We can slice the alignment by using this parameter. `region` must be a tuple or a list with two integers: the start and the end position of the alignment slice.
 ```
 region = (start, end)
 ```